git-simm/python-study/README.md

 # python-study
-*This is my first python study project.Good luck for me!!*
+*This is my first python learning project.Good luck for me!!*